 In the worst cases, atrial fibrillation, heart failure or dilated cardiomyopathy (7,8) may result from intracellular hypothyroidism.

-Briefly put, Intracellular Hyothyroidism can cause almost any symptom you can name, because it can affect any organ: see the list of low thyroid symptoms, below.
+Briefly put, Intracellular Hypothyroidism can cause almost any symptom you can name, because it can affect any organ: see the list of low-thyroid symptoms, below.

 (7) Re. muscles and the heart, see Hoffmann’s syndrome and stiff person syndrome (effects on skeletal muscle) and cardiomyopathy (effect on heart muscle).